opencord/voltctl/README.md

 `--outputas` or `-o` command line option.
 Valid values for this options are `table`, `json`, or `yaml`.

+## Overriding Default Command Format and Order
+The default format and ordering of commands can be overriden (specified) by the command line options, but they can also be set via a configuration file so that the overrides don't have to be specified on each invocation.
+By default the file `~/.volt/command_options` is loaded, but the file used can also be specified by the environment variable `VOLTCTL_COMMAND_OPTIONS` or via the command line arguments.
+A samle of this file is include in the repository as `voltctl_command_options.config`.

 ### Examples
 ```
 voltctl adapter list